 Month of December

-Total combined cases of chlamydia, gonorrhea, and syphilis reported in 2015 reached the highest number ever, according to the annual Sexually Transmitted Disease Surveillance Report released today by the Centers for Disease Control and Prevention (CDC).
+More than two million cases of chlamydia, gonorrhea and syphilis were reported in the United States in 2016, the highest number ever, according to the annual Sexually Transmitted Disease Surveillance Report released today by the Centers for Disease Control and Prevention (CDC).

 Know how to Prevent HIV and STD.
 At the Health Services for Month of December:

 - FREE Gonorrhea & Chlamydia testing (urine for men or vaginal self-collection swab for women)